Top Minor League Baseball Prospects: Fantasy Baseball Risers and Fallers to Watch

 This article is part of our Minor League Barometer series.

-The prospect promotions are coming fast as the calendar turns to June.
-We've already seen Marcelo Mayer join the Red Sox, Robert Hassell bumped up to the Nationals and Jacob Melton added for the Astros during the last week alone.
-And Jac Caglianone's scalding start has left the Royals no choice but to call him up in time for Tuesday's contest.
-Christian Moore should soon make it to the Angels, who are never shy in aggressively promoting their phenoms.
-Hurlers like Bubba Chandler (Pirates), Andrew Painter (Phillies) and Chase Burns (Reds) could join their respective big-league rotations this summer.
-An intriguing name to watch - perhaps even at the trade deadline - is Ronny Mauricio.
-The Mets currently have a glut at second and third base, but the 24-year-old has been scorching in his return from a torn ACL.
-If the club chooses to fortify their rotation or bullpen for the playoff run, Mauricio could find himself as trade bait to an organization where he could immediately play.
+We've danced around the massive success of Mets' pitching prospect Jonah Tong this season, but it's time to give the 21-year-old hurler his full due as he's been electric at Double-A with an outrageous 83 strikeouts in only 49 innings at Binghamton.
+He also sports a 2.02 ERA while opposing batters are hitting .137 against.
+Tong continues to keep the ball down with a 1.48 GO:AO while only surrendering two homers through 10 starts.
+He's also produced 27 walks, and the wildness is certainly something to monitor as he's previously battled control problems.
+Nevertheless, the Ks are too difficult to ignore with at least eight six times, including 11 in his most recent outing Wednesday where he didn't allow a hit.
+Tong has drawn favorable comparisons to Tim Lincecum based upon his build and delivery while continuing to climb up the prospect charts where he could see the big leagues by 2026.

-Since not all call-ups are imminent, let's take a look at some neophytes down on the farm in this edition of the Minor League Barometer.
+Here are some other phenoms making noise in this edition of the Minor League Barometer.

 UPGRADE

-Kyle DeBarge, 2B, MIN – The 33rd overall pick from 2024, DeBarge is a speedster who's already swiped 30 bags in 44 contests at High-A. He's also displayed exceptional plate discipline with almost as many walks (36) as strikeouts (40).
-Despite a rather
+Sean Linan, P, LAD – Linan is another pitcher like Tong who's displayed superb strikeout potential while coming from virtual anonymity to burst into the spotlight.
+The 20-year-old righty started out exclusively as a reliever when he entered the minors, but has since shuffled time between the bullpen and rotation.
+Linan began 2025 campaign at Low-A, where he posted an absurd 50:10 K:BB through 29.2 innings.
+That resulted in

-The prospect promotions are coming fast as the calendar turns to June.
-We've already seen Marcelo Mayer join the Red Sox, Robert Hassell bumped up to the Nationals and Jacob Melton added for the Astros during the last week alone.
-And Jac Caglianone's scalding start has left the Royals no choice but to call him up in time for Tuesday's contest.
-Christian Moore should soon make it to the Angels, who are never shy in aggressively promoting their phenoms.
-Hurlers like Bubba Chandler (Pirates), Andrew Painter (Phillies) and Chase Burns (Reds) could join their respective big-league rotations this summer.
-An intriguing name to watch - perhaps even at the trade deadline - is Ronny Mauricio.
-The Mets currently have a glut at second and third base, but the 24-year-old has been scorching in his return from a torn ACL.
-If the club chooses to fortify their rotation or bullpen for the playoff run, Mauricio could find himself as trade bait to an organization where he could immediately play.
+We've danced around the massive success of Mets' pitching prospect Jonah Tong this season, but it's time to give the 21-year-old hurler his full due as he's been electric at Double-A with an outrageous 83 strikeouts in only 49 innings at Binghamton.
+He also sports a 2.02 ERA while opposing batters are hitting .137 against.
+Tong continues to keep the ball down with a 1.48 GO:AO while only surrendering two homers through 10 starts.
+He's also produced 27 walks, and the wildness is certainly something to monitor as he's previously battled control problems.
+Nevertheless, the Ks are too difficult to ignore with at least eight six times, including 11 in his most recent outing Wednesday where he didn't allow a hit.
+Tong has drawn favorable comparisons to Tim Lincecum based upon his build and delivery while continuing to climb up the prospect charts where he could see the big leagues by 2026.

-Since not all call-ups are imminent, let's take a look at some neophytes down on the farm in this edition of the Minor League Barometer.
+Here are some other phenoms making noise in this edition of the Minor League Barometer.

 UPGRADE